Xardas0327/Gothic-2-MMORPG/README.txt

-This project is built on an older version of a Gothic 2 mod, called Gothic Multiplayer (webpage: http://gothic-multiplayer.com).
+It is built on an older version of a Gothic 2 mod, called Gothic Multiplayer (webpage: http://gothic-multiplayer.com).
+I didn't write the mod, I just used it.
 I only wrote the Lua and SQL files.
 This was my thesis at university, but I continued the development for a while.
-You can create a MMO RPG with your own NPC, quest and story (this contain examples).

-This project was stopped, because I found some bugs, which I can't fix.
+Unfortunatelly, I had to stop this project, because I found some bugs in the mods, which I can't fix.
 Sometimes, when someone die (not matter it is player or NPC) the server shutdown.
-It is possible, that my scripts is not wrong, because the server hasn't error message about it (or uninterpretable).
-But it is more comman, if you have bigger ping.

-These scripts contain:
+I am sure, that my code is right, because the server doesn't have any error messege and it can only happen, if someone has a bigger ping in the game.
+On localhost it never happened.
+That was one of the reason, that the mod creaters have started to rewrite it from the begining.

+I have implemented:
 	Account management
 	Character management (character creater, level up, learn) Time (real and game)